Felteng/to-do-list/README.md

     ![New shortened task added](readme-assets/added-long-task.png)

 - Enter a task description shorter than 40 characters and a deadline.
-    - Expected output: See the task added with the same descrition that was given.
+    - Expected output: See the task added with the same description that was given.
     - Actual output: \
     ![New task added](readme-assets/added-task.png)